How do I enroll or get onto your waiting list?

 Do you offer in-person piano lessons and classes?

-At this time, no, but I do occasionally hold in-person outdoor concerts and workshops for my local students for students who wish to participate in live music-making events.
-Do you have concerns about learning piano online?
-I’ve found that my students are doing just as well learning online, if not better, than they were when they were receiving in-person lessons.
-I’ll be happy to set up an Information Session with you to walk you through my online lesson set-up.
-Just use the form below to get in touch with me.
+No, all lessons are online, taken from the comfort of your own home I’ve found that my students are doing just as well learning online, and even better, than they were when they were receiving in-person lessons.
+I’ll be happy to meet with you on Zoom to walk you through my online lesson set-up.
+Just use the form at the bottom of the page to get in touch with me.

 What’s included with monthly tuition?

 So much!
-In addition to regular weekly lessons or classes, students receive access to my studio’s online social community, where students can ask questions, communicate with me and other students between lessons, participate in studio challenges, and share music with each other.
+In addition to regular weekly lessons or classes, students receive access to my studio’s private, online social community, where students can ask questions between lessons, participate studio projects or challenges, and share music with each other.
 Students are also invited (though not required) to participate in performance opportunities, held either in-person or online.

 Do I need to have a piano or keyboard?

-Yes, the student does need to have a piano or keyboard to use at home to practice what was learned during the lesson each week.
-At a minimum, the home keyboard should have 61 keys (though 76 or 88 keys are significantly better), weighted keys, and a sustain pedal.
+Yes, the student definitely needs to have a piano or keyboard to use at home to practice what was learned during the lesson each week.
+The home keyboard should have 88 keys, weighted keys, and a sustain pedal.
 I suggest looking for a keyboard made by Yamaha or Casio (check out the Privia line – the S1000 is amazing for the price!).
 You may be able to find a great price on a starter keyboard or by purchasing a used one through Facebook Marketplace or Craigslist – just be sure to test the instrument out before taking it home to ensure all the keys and features work!

 Are your piano classes good for teens?